 5. Paying it back is easy as pie

-Easy as shooting fish in a barrel, as stealing candy from a baby.
+It's as easy as shooting fish in a barrel or stealing candy from a baby.
 Wait, who even came up with that one?
 Basically, paying back your student finance loan is extremely easy.
 So easy, you might think it's a trap (it's not).

 In the first two years after your student finance has ended (and you have graduated, fingers crossed), you don't have to start paying back your loan.
 Sweet!
 Of course, you can if you want to.
 After these two years, in the so-called second phase, you have to start paying back your loan.
-This phase can last anywhere between 15 and 36 years, if the new system applies to you.
-You have to pay in monthly instalments using direct debit.
-DUO calculates this monthly amount for you, but if it's too high you can always ask for it to change.
+This phase can last anywhere between 15 and 36 years if the new system applies to you.
+You have to pay in monthly installments using direct debit.
+DUO calculates this monthly amount for you but if it's too high you can always ask for it to change.

-See, that wasn't so bad was it?
-Dutch student finance is very clear and straightforward; there are 3 components, there are a few requirements, and eventually you need to pay back your loan.
+See, that wasn't so bad, was it?
+Dutch student finance is very clear and straightforward.
+There are 4 components; there are a few requirements, and eventually, you need to pay back your loan.
 If you want to read more about student financing in the Netherlands, head over to our pages about Finances or read our guide to Student Finance.

 Do you have any essential nuggets of advice when it comes to student financing?
 Let us know in the comments down below!